LonghaoQian/AnimationModels/examples/background/overall_procedure.md

 ![Alt Text](../../figures/code_3.png)

-## How to modify the code to fit your need?
+## How to modify the code to fit your needs?
 - Load your own simulation data.
 The simulation data must contain the position and the attitude of the aircraft.
 - If you need to use HUD, your flight simulation data must also include airspeed.
 - You could use the [Built-in Models](model_building.md) to quickly create models.